Canadian air tanker fighting Australia bushfires crashes, killing three

 Authorities have closed the airport in Canberra, the capital, as two emergency-level fires joined into a single out-of-control fire nearby.

-Residents and businesses near fires were told it was too late to leave as thick plumes of dark smoke smothered the neighbouring suburbs.
+Residents and businesses near fires were told it was too late to leave as thick plumes of dark smoke smothered the neighboring suburbs.

 Reporting by Sonali Paul in Melbourne and Colin Packham and Byron Kaye in Sydney; Additional reporting by Jamie Freed; Writing by Raju Gopalakrishnan; Editing by Jane Wardell and Clarence Fernandez